pingcap/docs/dashboard/dashboard-ops-deploy.md

 > **Warning:**
 >
-> If you change the instance to run TiDB Dashboard, the local data stored in the previous TiDB Dashboard instance will be lost, including the traffic visualization history and historical search records.
+> If you change the instance to run TiDB Dashboard, the local data stored in the previous TiDB Dashboard instance will be lost, including the traffic visualization history and search history.

 ## Disable TiDB Dashboard